top of page

 • Getting into Dartmouth: Successful Applicants’ Essays, Resumes, and Interviews (with Alexandra Stasior)

-In addition, he has completed the first in a series of books designed to help college students pay for college: Waiting Tables for Very Good Money.
+In addition, he has completed the first two in a series of books designed to help college students pay for college.
+Waiting Tables for Very Good Money is already in print.
+Make Great Money During College is scheduled to appear in late 2026.

 His writing has appeared in multiple career and education journals, including the Wall Street Journal’s Career Journal, the Economist Intelligence Unit’s Which MBA?, The Postgrad Guide, Executive Education Casebook, and MBA Career Guide.